angular/angular/aio/content/guide/quickstart.md

 {@a create-proj}

-## Step 2: Create a new project
+## Step 2: Create a workspace and initial application

+Your develop your apps in the context of an Angular [**workspace**](guide/glossary#workspace).
+A workspace contains the files for one or more [**projects**](guide/glossary/#project).
+A project is the set of files that comprise an app, a library, or end-to-end (e2e) test.

-Generate a new project and default app by running the Angular CLI command `ng new` and specifying the name of your project.
+To create a new workspace and initial app project:

+1. Run the CLI command `ng new` as shown here:
-The following command creates a new project called `my-app`:

 <code-example language="sh" class="code-shell">
   ng new my-app

 </code-example>

+2. The `ng new` command prompts you for information about features to include in the initial app project.
+Accept the defaults by typing `Enter` or `Return`.

-The Angular CLI installs the necessary `npm` packages, creates the project files, and populates the project with a simple default app.
+The Angular CLI installs the necessary Angular `npm` packages and other dependencies.
 This can take a few minutes.

+It also creates the following workspace and starter project files:

+* A new workspace, with a root folder named `my-app`
+* An initial skeleton app project, also called `my-app` (in the `src` subfolder)
+* An end-to-end test project (in the `e2e` subfolder)
+* Related configuration files

+The initial app project is already a complete app, ready to run.

 {@a serve}